mawinkler/playground-one/docs/how-it-works/configurations.md

 - ALB Load Balancer
 - Automatic deployment of a vulnerable service (Java-Goof)

+## S3 Bucket Scanner

+*Configuration located in `awsone/6-bucket-scanner`*

+Simple S3 Bucket scanner using the File Security Python SDK within a Lambda Function.
+Scan results will show up on the Vision One console.

 ## Deep Security

 *Configuration located in `awsone/9-deep-security` and `awsone/9-deep-security-workload`*